tomjoht/documentation-theme-jekyll/pages/wow-shuffles/bfa-shuffle/bfa-bracer-shuffle.md

 ```
 1. Use Samadan's YouTube video explanation: https://www.youtube.com/watch?v=AlKEatvXuFM
-2. Understand your profit margins for the shuffle as it varies server to serve
+2. Understand your profit margins for the shuffle as it varies server to server
 3. Get the required mats in order to do the tailor, bs or lw shuffle
 ```